colpal/actions-find-artifact-by-ref/README.md

 # actions-find-artifact-by-ref

-Search all workflows associated with a particular ref (commit/tag/branch) to find (and possibly download) a specific artifact
+Search all workflows associated with a particular ref (commit/tag/branch) to find (and possibly download) a specific artifact.
+Will fail if zero or more than one matching artifacts are found.

 ## Usage